iocfinc/100DaysOfML/Logs.md

 For now I am moving on to Sentiment Analysis.
 Taught by Andrew Truskk.
 Basically its using Neural Networks to figure out if an outlook on a topic is Positive or Negative.
 Basically, quantifying the qualitative.

 First, a review of the Neural network concepts.
 Neural networks, Feed forward, Back propagation.
-THen on to Gradient Descent.
+Then on to Gradient Descent.
 Then reviewed Errors, Squared Errors and Mean Squared Errors.
 Finally, Data set splitting.
 Testing and Training data.
 Also made some notes on the insights gained on the project.
 Like the learning rates as well as the transpose of matrices to allow for transformation.

 Now we move on to Sentiment Analysis using Neural Networks.